gvsu-cis350/base/docs/software_requirements_specification_final.md

 # Non-Functional Requirements
 1. Weapons
-    1. Weapons shall have sound effects for various actions
+    1. Weapons shall have sound effects for various actions.
     2. Users shall either have access to all weapons or only 2 weapons at a time.
     3. Each weapon shall be unique in look and operation.
     4. Non-projectile based weapons shall be hitscan where as soon as you fire the bullet hits.